skylight-hq/skylight.digital/_projects/usaf_gearfit.md

 plain language and are hard to remember (for example, Helmet 55/P, Anti-G Garment Cutaway).
 This made communicating issues extremely difficult, often requiring aircrew to sift through catalogs of items to find the right identifiers.
-- Some issues with gear are highly personal in nature and embarrassing to share with others.- i> There's still the prevalence of a “tough-it-out” culture within the military that can make service members, including aircrew, reluctant to seek help.
+- Some issues with gear are highly personal in nature and embarrassing to share with others.
+- There's still the prevalence of a “tough-it-out” culture within the military that can make service members, including aircrew, reluctant to seek help.
 - If you think your life is busy and hectic, try walking in the shoes of a female pilot.
 There's virtually no slack in their schedules, especially during training sessions or